renestalder/nuxt-netlify-cms-starter-template/README.md

 #### Deploy with other CI solutions

 If you use other CI solutions, you always have to make sure, that the environment variable `BASE_URL` is set to the URL where the website will run.
 Tools like GitLab allow you to set *environment variables* in the settings of the project and make it easy to use what ever way you want to deploy your project.

+## Known issues

+* **Doesn't work with Nuxt v2.3.0 and higher**: There are some changes in Nuxt v2.3.0 that are not compatible with Nuxtdown/Nuxtent.
+That's why the version is currently fixed at v2.2.x.

 ## Contribution